Samseppiol/react-redux/section_1/README.md

 > Only within constructor do you manipulate this.state
 > When you want to change the state outside of a constructor you use this.setState

+## Controlled Components
+> When the values are set by the state, so its value only ever changes when the state changes.